Ibbert/Ibbert/README.md

 - 👋 Hi, my name is Zaid 👋
 - 👀 I’m interested in tech and video game 👀
 - 🌱 I’m currently learning at University of South-Eastern Norway for their Bachelor course at IT & Informationsystems 🌱
-- 💞️ I’m looking to collaborate on different projects related to applications, software and even websites 💞️
+- 💞️ I’m looking to collaborate on different projects related to applications, software, and even websites 💞️

 <!---